 This morning those who opted for the Upgraded Okavango Delta Trip fly out of the Okavango Delta, meeting up with the rest of the group in Maun.
 Back in Maun, we board our safari truck and drive southwest to Ghanzi, in the heart of the Kalahari Desert.

 In the Kalahari, we meet some of the local San community (known colloquially as Bushmen) and learn about their culture and traditions.
 The traditional San people are indigenous to Southern Africa, having inhabited the area for over 30 000 years, surviving in harsh conditions as nomadic hunter-gatherers.
 In the afternoon we take a nature walk with the San in the Kalahari to find out more about their survival techniques using local flora and fauna.
 Their story is fascinating.

 This evening we watch San traditional dancing and you can stay in a traditional hut (small extra cost) for a pukka San experience.

-Rising early today we travel from Ghanzi over the Botswana-Namibia border and on to Windhoek.
+Rising early today we travel from Ghanzi over the border into Namibia and on to Windhoek.
 This is a long trip which gives us a glimpse of the vastness of Africa as we drive through breathtaking, enormous, plains.